Really-Simple-Plugins/wp-consent-level-api/readme.txt

 Cookies or any other form of local storage that can not be seen as statistics, statistics-anonymous, marketing or functional, and where the technical storage or access is necessary for the legitimate purpose of storing preferences.

 == Changelog ==
+= 1.0.4 =
+* Improvement: only fire on change event if an actual change was detected on the consent.

 = 1.0.3 =
 * Fix: wp_has_consent function contained a condition which caused it to always return true on serverside optin consent checks.